Discover best practices and insights on how to hire a freelancer for your business.

-In today’s economy, businesses of all sizes can achieve a competitive advantage through hiring freelance workers.
+In today’s economy, businesses of all sizes can achieve a competitive advantage when they hire freelance workers.
 Hiring freelancers or contract talent can help fill key skill gaps, balance staffing during busy cycles or low times, and more.

 With the gig economy on the rise, an impressive number of freelancers offer a wide range of skills, backed by flexible schedules and reasonable costs.
 Despite the growth experienced in the last year, there is a huge gap in business owners’ utilization of this talent.
 A survey by Manta reveals that businesses have been hesitant to take advantage of the ever-growing pool of freelance talent because of the time required to find the right candidate.
 Closing this gap – matching SMBs with the right freelance fit - can help these companies scale operations much faster.